Consumer medicine information

 Advise women of childbearing potential to avoid becoming pregnant while receiving selumetinib.
 If a female patient or a female partner of a male patient receiving Koselugo becomes pregnant, she should be apprised of the potential hazard to the fetus.

 Both male and female patients (of reproductive potential) should be advised to use effective contraception during and for at least 1 week after completion of treatment with Koselugo.
-It cannot be excluded that selumetinib may reduce the effectiveness of oral contraceptives, therefore women using hormonal contraceptives should be recommended to add a barrier method.
+It cannot be excluded that selumetinib may reduce the effectiveness of oral contraceptives, therefore women using hormonal contraceptives should be recommended to use an additional barrier method.

 Koselugo is not recommended in women of child-bearing potential not using contraception.